 Of course, my fears were totally unfounded.
 Or were they?

 On my way back down the trail, I saw this:

 Scat from an undetermined animal.
 Why didn’t I see this on the way up?
-Did I really miss a huge pile of poo that had been sitting in the middle of the trail?
-Or had it been deposited there in the 20 minutes since I walked past – and if that’s the case, where exactly was the animal that left it behind?
+Had it been deposited there in the 20 minutes since I walked past – and if that’s the case, where exactly was the animal that left it behind?

 If you have a 4WD vehicle, you can explore some of the park’s dirt roads.
 This is a great way for the off-the-beaten-path adventurer to get into some of the more remote sections of Great Sand Dunes National Park that most visitors never see.

 For a more relaxing experience, stop at one of the picnic spots around the park.
 Horseback riding is another of the coolest sand dunes activities, but it’s only available to overnight guests of the Zapata Ranch.

 Great Sand Dunes National Park weather can vary, but expect it to be chillier than you may think.
 That’s because the visitor center sits at 8200 feet elevation.